Cambridge University Hospitals NHS Foundation Trust

-Cambridge University Hospitals NHS Foundation Trust is a British public sector healthcare provider located in Cambridge, England.
-It was established on 4 November 1992 as Addenbrooke's National Health Service Trust, and authorised as an NHS foundation trust under its current name on 1 July 2004.
+Cambridge University Hospitals NHS Foundation Trust is an NHS foundation trust located in Cambridge, England.
 The Trust provides healthcare for people in the Cambridge area, in eastern England, and specialist services such as transplantation, treatment of rare cancers and neurological intensive care for a much wider area.
 It is located on the Cambridge Biomedical Campus and runs Addenbrooke's Hospital and the Rosie Hospital.
 It is a member of the Shelford Group, an informal organisation of ten leading English university teaching hospitals.

+History

+It was established on 4 November 1992 as Addenbrooke's National Health Service Trust, and authorised as an NHS foundation trust under its current name on 1 July 2004.

 Roland Sinker is the current chief executive; Sinker joined the Trust in 2015 moving from King's College Hospital NHS Foundation Trust in London where he was acting CEO.
 He had previously been the Chief Operating Officer from 2009 to 2015.

+In March 2025, it was announced that around 500 non-clinical roles were to be axed within the Trust in order to save money.